Mean viability theorems and second-order Hamilton-Jacobi equations: Abstract

 \section{Abstract}

-We introduce the notion of mean viability for controlled stochastic differential equations and establish counterparts of Nagumo's classical viability theorems, i.e., necessary and sufficient conditions for mean viability.
-As an application, we provide a purely probabilistic proof of existence and uniqueness for generalized solutions of (path-de\-pen\-dent) second-order Hamilton-Jacobi-Bellman equations.
+We introduce the notion of mean viability for controlled stochastic differential equations and establish counterparts of Nagumo's classical viability theorems (necessary and sufficient conditions for mean viability).
+As an application, we provide a purely probabilistic proof of { a comparison principle and of} existence { for contingent and viscosity solutions of} second-order fully nonlinear path-dependent Hamilton--Jacobi--Bellman equations. { We do not use compactness and optimal stopping arguments, which are usually employed in the literature on viscosity solutions for second-order path-dependent PDEs.}